 Carrying the European Capital of Culture title is the largest transversal cooperation project between Tartu and Southern Estonian local governments and it is the main cultural event in Estonia in 2024.
 Preparing for the title year is a multi-year journey, 2024 will be a culmination of a cultural, artistic, education and marketing programme prepared for at least four years.

 Tartu won the European Capital of Culture title with the artistic concept Arts of Survival.
-The concept will be expanded upon by the forthcoming European Capital of Culture Tartu 2024 programme, with projects and large events divided between three programme lines: Tartu with Earth, Tartu with Humanity and Tartu with Europe.
+The concept will be expanded upon by the forthcoming European Capital of Culture Tartu 2024 programme, with projects and large events divided between four programme lines: Tartu with Earth, Tartu with Humanity, Tartu with Europe and Tartu with Universe.